The Dock on your Mac

 Remove an item from the Dock.
 Drag it out of the Dock.
 The item isn’t removed from your Mac Pro—just from the Dock.

 See everything that’s open on your Mac.
-Press on your keyboard to view your open windows, desktop spaces, full-screen apps, and more, making it easy to switch between them.
+Press the Mission Control key on your keyboard to view your open windows, desktop spaces, full-screen apps, and more, making it easy to switch between them.
 You can also add the Mission Control icon to the Dock.
 See the Apple Support article Use Mission Control on your Mac.

 Tip: Click Dock & Menu Bar in System Preferences to change the appearance and behavior of the Dock.
 Make the Dock larger or smaller, move it to the left or right side of the screen, set it to hide when you’re not using it, and more.